marmadukeG/runelite-plugin-action-progress/README.md

-> [NOTE]
+> Feel free to make suggestions for new actions to be supported

-> Anyone willing to help with fixing bugs and updating this plugin is more than welcome to reach out
+>Anyone willing to help with fixing bugs and updating this plugin is more than welcome to reach out

 <div align="center">
 <h1>Action Progress Plugin</h1>